Chapter 15 (Fluids & Electrolytes)

 9. What interventions will you plan for Mr. M.?
 Mr. M. will need either a BiPAP or intubation and mechanical ventilation for his respiratory status.
 He will need magnesium supplementation, and his calcium and potassium will need to be monitored closely.
 He may need insulin to help decrease his potassium.
 Any potassium contained in IV fluids should be stopped to prevent further potassium buildup.
 He will also need antibiotics for his pneumonia and IV fluids to treat his hypotension and tachycardia.

 10. How will you evaluate if your interventions are effective?
-Based on the SMART goal established, the nurse will monitor Mr. M.’s blood pressure and heart rate and evaluate if they have returned to normal within 8 hours.
+Based on the SMART goal established, the nurse will monitor Mr. M.’s blood pressure and heart rate and evaluate if they have returned to normal within eight hours.
 Additionally, the ABGs for Mr. M. should return to closer to normal.
 He will show improvement with his level of consciousness.
 Magnesium levels will return to normal.
 As Mr. M.’s pH normalizes, the calcium and potassium levels should return to normal.
-Mr. M.’s fever should subside and his vital signs should return to normal as the infection is treated and IV fluids are given.
+Mr. M.’s fever should subside, and his vital signs should return to normal as the infection is treated and IV fluids are given.

 11. Write a nursing note about Mr. M.’s condition and your actions taken.
 This can be in the form of a DAR, SOAP, or summary nursing note.